 10. Cook with “garbage”

 Small space homesteading is a journey.
-You can’t do it all right away, that leads to burnout and disappointment.
+You can’t do it all right away, which leads to burnout and disappointment.
 Take baby steps.
 Bit by bit you will find that you are able to take more things on.
 Will you be able to do and raise all the things that a homesteader with multiple acres is able to?
 No, but that’s okay.
-Embrace the small homestead you have give yourself grace, and if you have a dream for a spacious homestead of your own someday don’t stop dreaming.
+Embrace the small homestead you have to give yourself grace, and if you have a dream for a spacious homestead of your own someday don’t stop dreaming.